realityministry/IntoTheBible/src/pages/about/team.md

 ---
-title: Team
+title: Our Team
 parent: About
 permalink: /about/team
-nav_order: 1
-description: Meet the team of REALITY Ministry
+description: Meet the REALITY Ministry team
 # hide_table_of_contents: true
 ---

-# Team
+# Our Team

 REALITY Ministry is led by individuals called to bridge faith and innovation in service to the next generation in Jesus Christ.